bdittmer-godaddy/if/README.md

 [x] Clue #4 - Snowman - Mailbox.
 [x] Clue #5 - Reindeer  - Basement. (secret room)
 	[x] Ask mary about clue
+	[x] sends to go talk to mary, hints that it's in the couch cushion.
 [x] Clue #6 - Key - Couch Cushion.  (key to chest)
-	[x] chest is where?
+	[] chest appears where? in living room.
-	[x] sends to go talk to mary, hints that it's in the bedroom closet secret room.
+	[] what is in chest?  map to where presents are
+	[] where are presents?
+			if the player is.....

 Snowflake
 "Ha Ha, Tricked you.
 I've hidden your present and now you have to follow the clues to find it.  - Buddy The Elf[line break][line break]Guess I can give you a hint, you may want to look under a bed."